-During the current period, the Scheme has incurred trustee services costs totalling £104,104 (excluding VAT) and £138 (excluding VAT) in respect of legal costs.
+During the current period, the Scheme incurred trustee services costs totalling £165,332 (excluding VAT) and legal costs of £12,204 (excluding VAT), which were unpaid.
+The Scheme did meet an annual levy payable to the Information Commissioner of £40 over the period.